 Not to mention the very idea of enslaving animals in order to have them battle for our amusement is pretty gruesome.
 Every real world example of this, such as cock fighting, dog fighting etc. is both banned throughout the civilised world and reviled by pretty much all of its inhabitants.
 So why would it be any more acceptable just because those animals are a million times more dangerous?

 Something tells me that’s going to be super effective, type match up be damned.

 You might think you’d be safer from bullies if you had a pokémon at your side to defend you, but think again.
 You see they’d have pokémon too and they’d have no qualms in setting them on you (the TV show has assured us you can tell a bad guy from their pokémon choice, so anyone with a Koffing or a Grimer is sure to be evil)

 Even excluding traditional ‘bullying’, let’s think about a few things.
 You can’t turn down a pokémon battle challenge and you have to fork over cash when you lose.
-Making a trip down to the bank to deposit some cash suddenly turns from a standard chore into a gauntlet of poverty and death that you have to face as trainers hang around outside the entrance waiting to relieve people of their hard earned cash.
+A trip down to the bank to deposit some cash suddenly turns from a standard chore into a gauntlet of poverty and death that you have to face as trainers hang around outside the entrance waiting to relieve people of their hard-earned cash.

 And let’s not even get started on terrorists with Voltorbs and Electrodes at their disposal.

 As we all know, you are given your first pokémon when you’re 10 years old and sent off on your pokémon journey.
 I don’t know about you guys but I hadn’t exactly mastered many subjects at school by age 10.
 Who would want to study maths or physics when you could be flying on the back of a Pidgeot or sailing the oceans on the back of a Lapras?
 As a result technological advancement would basically come to a standstill as kids abandoned school in droves to become pokémon trainers.